cupp0/modify/README.md

 audio input - seems like it wants to have an audio module as a modifier.
 Not sure exactly how I would want to implement that though.

 Text/Draw - right now, the draw canvas is useful, but crude.
 I'd love to incorporate a solid vector based drawing window at some point in the future, with text, node editing tools, etc.

+size - right now, the modules will only operate on array length 62500, name 250x250.
+There will soon be resizing controls that will allow the use to both synthesize at different resolutions and work with input images at source resolution.

 ![](demos/newParachute.gif)
 <br/>